 NightTrace can now operate on user data or kernel data logged on aarch64 systems.

-You can analyze the data with the exact same techniques and session files as the same user interface is provided; the addition of aarch64 was completed without changes to the user interface.
+You can analyze the data with the exact same techniques and session files as the same user interface is provided; the addition of aarch64 was done seamlessly.